Here’s my take on the best beaches in Brazil that you can’t afford to miss!

 There is little infrastructure here and a handful of modest restaurants offering food and refreshments.

-Personally, Praia do Forno is one of my favorites beaches in Rio de Janeiro State because of its bright sand and vivid blue water.
+Personally, Praia do Forno is one of my favorite beaches in Rio de Janeiro State because of its bright sand and vivid blue water.

 Obviously, Ipanema and Copacabana in Rio City are not only the most famous beaches in Brazil, but they are also mesmerizing.
-Still, for me, Forno is unique!
+Still, for me, Forno Beach in Arraial do Cabo is unique!

 Castelhanos Beach, São Paulo